buccfer/aws-cognito-express/tutorials/03-testing.md

 If you are wondering how could you write your application tests without the need of creating a Cognito User Pool just for that, then we've got your back.
-Our JWT Validator has an additional property `pems` that you can provide in the constructor `config` parameter.
+The JWT Validator has an additional property `pems` that you can provide in the constructor `config` parameter.

 When a validator is instantiated with the `pems` property, no initialization process takes place.
-This means there won't be any http request to Cognito to fetch the JWKS.
+This means that there won't be any http request to Cognito to fetch the JWKS.

 In the following sections we illustrate how to set the `pems` property and how to create valid JWTs for testing.

-### 1. Setting custom pems for the JWT Validator.
+### 1. Setting custom pems.

 #### 1.1.
-Creating your RSA key pairs.
+Creating an RSA key pair.

 In order to create your own JWTs for testing you will need a RSA key pair to sign those tokens.
-To generate an RSA key pair and store it in the `rsa_keys` folder you can use OpenSSL as follows:
+To generate a RSA key pair and store it in the `rsa_keys` folder you can use OpenSSL as follows:

 ```bash